Symptoms - Pain

 Pain is highly subjective, based on the individual’s perception, and it can be difficult to describe.
 The pain experienced by people with PD is often a major complaint.

 Some people with PD experience pain as an early symptom of the disease, while others experience it at later stages.
 For a minority of people with PD, the pain is severe and overshadows the motor symptoms of the disease.1,2

 Doctors categorize pain as nociceptive, which refers to pain from tissue damage, or as neuropathic, which refers to pain that arises from the nerves.
 Some pain is both nociceptive and neuropathic.
 Most people with PD experience nociceptive pain.

 This type of pain is generally localized to a specific area of the body.
 The most common areas for people with PD to experience pain are the neck, upper back, and the extremities (arms and legs).
 Neuropathic pain is less common in PD, although it may be caused by akathisia, an extreme restlessness.1

-The pain caused by PD can generally be classified by one of five causes:
+The pain caused by PD can generally be classified by 1 of 5 causes:

 - Musculoskeletal pain related to poor posture

 - Nerve or root pain, which is commonly related to arthritis in the neck or back

 - Pain due to dystonia, the prolonged twisting or contraction of a muscle group